Grading and Academic Standards

 The student did not successfully complete all required activities for this course.

 Students are allowed to repeat courses at Moraine Park.
 Health and nursing-related courses can be repeated once – all other courses can be repeated twice.
 All attempts remain on the student’s official transcript; however, only the most recent attempt will be used in GPA calculations and to determine credits earned and attempted.
 Note: All attempts are considered when determining eligibility for financial aid.

 Official Transcript of Grades

-- Official transcripts of all levels of the academic record must be requested in writing with signature to the Registrar’s Office at the Fond du Lac campus.
+- Official transcripts of all levels of the academic record must be requested via secure online transcript ordering or in-person at the Fond du Lac campus.

 - Transcripts are not released to students with financial obligations to Moraine Park Technical College.